 12. Book Your 16-Mile Beach Challenge

 Yzerfontein is best described as a beach paradise where warm, lazy days stretch into long, pleasurable evenings.
 It is here that R&R and adventure abound in equal proportions.
 It is known for its natural beauty, vast stretches of beach and tranquillity, and its tradition of warmth and hospitality.
 It also has a unique #16MileBeach, the longest uninterrupted sandy beach on the South African coastline.
-Ideal as a holiday cottage or self-catering accommodation, your home away from home.
-Book your spot on the next 16-Mile Beach Challenge with Chessley-Ann on 0861 321 777
+This area is ideal as a beach vacation.
+Your holiday cottage or self-catering accommodation is your home away from home.
+Book your spot for the next 16-Mile Beach Challenge with Chessley-Ann on 0861 321 777.

 13. Cruise Langebaan Lagoon

 Langebaan Lagoon is the only tidal lagoon in South Africa and protects 30% of South Africa’s saltmarshes.
 Thousands of Palaearctic migrant waders travel to the lagoon in the summer months when they are not breeding.
 The waders comb the mudflats for tiny molluscs and other organisms.

 The marine fauna of the lagoon includes 400 invertebrate species, 29 bony fish species, and 12 shark and ray species.
 Important recreational and commercial linefish species such as white stumpnose, Geelbek, snoek, and yellowtail use the lagoon as a refuge and many fishes depend on it as a nursery area.

 14. A Coast Of Rock Pools